superhighfives/harp-gulp-browsersync-boilerplate/README.md

-# Halp, Gulp And BrowserSync
+# Harp, Gulp And BrowserSync

 A ready-to-go Gulp and Harp set up that does auto css injection via BrowserSync.